 Sir Chris Bonington says: "Congratulations on your wonderful film.
 I greatly appreciate how valuable your work is and do hope your film leads to generous donations for the wonderful work you are doing to promote better pastoral care in these remote himalayan areas."

-Marcus is a multi award winning Creative Director with 19 years experience in broadcast television and branded communication and a passion for innovative, well crafted and entertaining factual television.
+Marcus is a multi award winning Creative Director with 20 years experience in broadcast television and branded communication and a passion for innovative, well crafted and entertaining factual television, and as a shooting director and editor has built a reputation for heartfelt storytelling with beautiful photography.
 Several of his original broadcast concepts have been commissioned by major broadcasters and there are lots more in the pipeline.

 This year Marcus has been overseeing his third season of Phil Spencer's Stately Homes for Channel 4 and completed a feature length documentary ‘Children of the Snowland’ co produced /directed with Zara Balfour.
 The film has won many 'Best Film' awards and had a cinema premiere at Curzon Soho in spring 2019, followed by excellent reviews in the mainstream press; recently the film was shortlisted for the prestigious Grierson Award for Best Cinema Documentary and won the BIFA Raindance Discovery Award 2019.

-In December 2019 his new factual comedy puppet show No Strings went live as a pilot on Channel 4's Mini Blaps strand.
+In January Marcus's new factual comedy puppet show No Strings went live as a pilot on Channel 4's Mini Blaps strand.
 Marcus devised, produced and directed the pilot series in collaboration with veteran puppeteer and puppet maker Phil Eason (The Dark Crystal, Spitting Image).
-The No Strings puppets lip sync voice recordings of real people who wouldn't otherwise appear on television, sharing their true stories of life in Britain that TV can't show.
-Phil and Marcus are both very excited about the project and are hoping the viewing public would love to see more hilariously frank puppet stories in 2020.
+The No Strings puppets lip sync voice recordings of real people who wouldn't otherwise appear on television, sharing their true stories of life that TV can't show, and Marcus is now partnering with Objective Media to take the idea to America.

 Email | firstname.lastname@example.org